Adventure Pathway

 The monastery offers a peaceful spiritual atmosphere away from the busy trekking routes and remains an important cultural and religious site within the Khumbu region.

-Duration 16 days Max Altitude 3,800 meters Difficulty Moderate
+Duration 17 days Max Altitude 3,860m Difficulty Moderate

 Available Dates